-8 # HSA Covid-19 checklists produced in support to the Government phased back to work protocol of May 9th 2020 have been added to Section 19 in all models (see links to sections at the bottom of this page).
+8 # HSA Covid-19 checklists produced in support of the latest Government back to work protocol have been added.

 An updated illustrated VDSE RA form has been separately added at section 19.3.4 to cater for RA of both office and home VDSE workstations, and an updated Work Related Travel RA has also been added at section 19.3.21.

 Several sections of Volume 1 have been updated in relation to Covid-19, specifically sections relating to First Aid Health & Welfare (9.0), Safety Auditing relating to Occupational Health & Hygiene (11.0), Persons with Special Needs (13.0) and Visiting Members of the Public/Contractors/Shared Workplaces (14.0).

 Covid-19 is a serious community public health pandemic biological virus that impacts persons health (this applies in any setting currently).

 Covid-19 is not an occupational work hazard risk for the majority of employees at UCC, save in situations where a person may be working with the live virus as a known biological agent research risk, or in a clinical setting, when working with known or suspected Covid-19 infected persons.